10 Tips for Making Your Website Accessible (What You Need to Know)

 Thoughtless color choices can make it impossible for color-blind readers to view your web page, but even visitors with non-visual impairments like reading difficulty benefit from accessible color design.

-You can use tools to compare color contrast for web design, but you don’t necessarily need to completely revamp your color scheme to maintain accessibility.
-Instead, just make sure every component that relies on color cues also contains an alternative cue, like explanatory text or even a simple asterisk highlight.
+You can use tools to compare color contrast for web design, but you don’t necessarily need to revamp your color scheme to maintain accessibility completely.
+Instead, ensure every component that relies on color cues contains an alternative cue, like explanatory text or a simple asterisk highlight.

 8. Keep Inputs and Forms Accessible